arching-kaos/arching-kaos-roadmap/maps/arching-kaos-infochain-roadmap.md

 Create a structure
 ------------------

-All basis is `akctl`
+All basis <del>is</del> should be a `akctl` program.

 Components
 ----------

-sync - `download-transactions-to-file.sh`
+sync - `download-transactions-to-file.sh` -- Storing values to memo of transactions is discontinued until found useful again.

 From README
 -----------

-4. Verify that all the data is signed with the packed key
+- [x] - Verify that all the data is signed with the packed key
-6. Create a procedure that bonds everything in a super app
+- [ ] - Create a procedure that bonds everything in a super app